Working Papers

 Work in Progress

-Masculinity Norms and Their Economic Consequences, with Victoria Baranov, Ralph de Haas, and Pauline Grosjean -- in preparation for the Annual Review of Economics
+Masculinity Norms and their Economic Consequences, with Victoria Baranov, Ralph de Haas, and Pauline Grosjean -- in preparation for the Annual Review of Economics

 Women's Cognitive Load and Labor Market Outcomes in Brazil, with Jamie McCasland (Design stage -- in partnership with the Secretariat of Planning of Niterói, Rio de Janeiro) [Project Summary]